 Activities: There are many Unique Korean Attractions And Activities to enjoy when you travel to Korea, such as wearing a hanbok, soaking in a sauna, and many Delicious Korean Dishes.
 Try to see more than just cities, with a trip to a Korean Buddhist temple in one of the many national parks, a day out at a Korean beach, or even a day Hiking In Korea’s Many Mountains.

 Seasons: Not sure if the weather will be good enough to go out and enjoy all you want to do?
-Check out my Korean Season Guide for a detailed guide to the weather each month in Korea, as well as lots of ideas about what to do each season.
 If you’re visiting in winter, here are some of the Best Places To See Snow.
 For spring, be sure to visit as many incredible Cherry Blossom Spots In Korea as you can.
 There are many Summer Activities In Korea that you can enjoy when it gets hot.
 But the best time of year is autumn as you can see the many Fall Foliage Sights In Korea.

 Culture: Worried about not understanding Korean when you visit?
 No worries, check out my list of 60 Basic Korean Phrases – they’ll go a long way to helping you get the most out of your Korean journey.
 Once you’ve mastered some of the basics of the language, why not take a minute to learn more about Korean Culture And Etiquette to make sure you avoid any social faux pas as you travel.